recovery meetings

 search overcomers meetings

 Overcomers Outreach is an international network of Christ-centered 12 Step support groups which ministers to individuals, their families and loved ones who suffer from the consequences of any addictive behavior.
 We exist to serve as a bridge between traditional Twelve step recovery groups and churches of all denominations.
 We recover together as we meet to study and grow in God's Word.
 Our ministry is all welcoming, regardless of age, race, lifestyle, background, or belief.
+Individuals within the church who have kept their problems hidden or have been reluctant to attend recovery groups in the community can come to Christ-centered Overcomers Outreach groups and due to rule of anonymity, they find a safe place to share.
+Additionally, people within traditional 12-Step programs who are searching for a "higher power" find Jesus Christ - the Savior they have been searching for.
+This spiritual experience can pave the way for their return to the church of their childhood.

 AL-ANON/ AL-ATEEN FAMILY GROUPS